 Ship Cove holds key cultural heritage stories told in a beautiful sheltered cove with a lush coastal forest backdrop.
 Totaranui (Queen Charlotte Sound) was visited by the great Polynesian explorer Kupe, during his exploration of this country, which his wife named Aotearoa.
 This site is internationally recognised as Captain James Cook’s favourite New Zealand base during his three wide-ranging voyages of exploration.
 In all, his expeditions spent 170 days at this anchorage between his first visit in January 1770 and final departure during his last voyage in February 1777.
 Cook found this place provided a central and secure anchorage with good wood, water and fishing where he could prepare and provision his ships and restore his crews.

-From here you’ll climb over the Ship Cove/Resolution Bay Saddle and descend into Resolution Bay itself.
-From Resolution Bay the track follows an old bridle path ascending over a ridge and leads down into Endeavour Inlet.
+From here you climb over the Ship Cove/Resolution Bay Saddle and descend into Resolution Bay itself.
+From Resolution Bay the track follows an old bridle path ascending over a ridge, leading down into Endeavour Inlet.
 The gently inclining track passes through stands of kamahi and then beech forest as it passes over a saddle.
-Then it’s a fairly easy walk down past Tawa Bay, before the track then gradually descends through sections of manuka, five finger and mahoe, followed by a magnificent stand of original native bush and crystal clear streams.
-Slowly glimpses of the nearby sea and foreshore come into view, and soon you’ll join the yacht before sailing to a secure anchorage for the night in quiet bay.
+Then it’s a fairly easy walk down past Tawa Bay before the track gradually descends through sections of manuka, five finger and mahoe, followed by a magnificent stand of original native bush and crystal clear streams.
+Slowly glimpses of the nearby sea and foreshore come into view, and soon you’ll be checking into your accommodation at Furneaux Lodge, or joining the yacht before sailing to a secure anchorage for the night in quiet bay.

-We’ll meet our kayaks and prepare ourselves for the 2 – 3 hour paddle along the Sound to sheltered Mistletoe Bay, stopping to feed the tame snapper at Double Cove.
-Arriving at Mistletoe Bay, there will be time for a swim off the wharf and lunch, before coming to grips with your mountain bike for the final 2 ½ hour, 12 kilometre section to Anakiwa.
-This section is graded for novices, but if you haven’t been on a bike for a while, you’ll find it testing until the track widens and becomes easier as we near Anakiwa.
+We meet our kayaks and prepare ourselves for the 2 – 3 hour paddle along the Sound to sheltered Mistletoe Bay, stopping to feed the tame snapper at Double Cove.
+Arriving at Mistletoe Bay there will be time for a swim off the wharf and lunch, before getting to grips with your mountain bike for the final 2 ½ hour, 12 kilometre section to Anakiwa.
+This section is graded for novices, but if you haven’t been on a bike for a while you’ll find it testing until the track widens and becomes easier as we near Anakiwa.